 ALBERT EINSTEIN’S BOATS

-On March 14th 1929, the day of this 50th birthday, some friends gave him the boat of his dreams – the Tummler – a delicious 7-meter slooper, 2.35 m wide, with a movable keel that rotated on a pivot that brought the draft from 0.33 to 1.25 m, equipped with a 6 hp inboard.
+On March 14, 1929, his 50th birthday, some wealthy friends gave him the boat of his dreams, the Tummler (dolphin).
+It was a delightful sloop exactly 7 meters long, 2.35 m wide, with a movable drift that rotated on a pivot that raised the draft from 0.33 to 1.25 m, equipped with a 6-hp inboard.

-But, in January 1933, Albert Einstein escaped Nazy Germany to America.
-His boat was seized and sold to a dentist.
-At the end of the war, in 1945, the great scientist tried to recover his beloved boat.
-Searches were vain.
-But Einstein never stopped sailing.
+But in January 1933 Einstein must flee to America following Hitler’s seizure of power.
+His boat is seized and sold to a dentist.
+With the war over in 1945, the great scientist tries to find his beloved boat.
+The search is in vain.
+But Einstein never stopped practicing sailing.

 He chose for his old age a less demanding 5-meter boat, the Tinef, with which he went out as soon as he could to Huntington, Long Island, near the U.S. university where he taught.
 Until his death in 1955.